 The entire experiment was completely harmless – the ‘learner’ was a specially briefed actor, only feigning their agonies.
 But what it said about us as civilized humans was far from savoury.
 Milgram found that a disturbing two thirds of the ‘teachers’ were willing to increase the voltage up to the maximum 450.
 Their behaviour, when told to continue, ranged from nervous laughter, to sweating, to trembling, to an apparent cold determination to go on.
 Even when believing they’d already harmed the ‘learner’, some ‘teachers’ persisted.
 In one variation (when allowed to administer their own choice of shock level) 2.5 percent of them actually used the maximum 450 volts.
 (The average in this version of the trial was 83 volts.)

 ‘I set up a simple experiment at Yale University to test how much pain an ordinary citizen would inflict on another person simply because he was ordered to by an experimental scientist.
-Stark authority was pitted against the subjects’ strongest moral imperatives against hurting others, and, with the subjects’ ears ringing with the screams of the victims, authority won more often than not.
-The extreme willingness of adults to go to almost any lengths on the command of an authority constitutes the chief finding of the study and the fact most urgently demanding explanation.’1
+Stark authority was pitted against the subjects’ strongest moral imperatives against hurting others, and, with the subjects’ ears ringing with the screams of the victims, authority won more often than not.’1

 SCAMMERS AND FRAUDSTERS – A REAL LIFE EXAMPLE

-In 2004, a branch of McDonalds in Mount Washington, Kentucky, saw an emotionally charged incident that wasn’t quite what it seemed.
-It was, however, the kind of scenario scammers and fraudsters dream of.
+Another chapter in the ongoing history of scammers and fraudsters was written in 2004, at branch of McDonald’s in Mount Washington, Kentucky.
+Here was an emotionally charged incident that wasn’t quite what it seemed.
+It was, though, just the kind of scenario scammers and fraudsters dream of.
 The assistant manager at this branch, Donna Summers, took a phone call from a policeman calling himself “officer Scott.”
-The reason, he said, was that a member of Summers’ staff had stolen money from a customer, and even provided a description of an employee that seemed to fit one currently there.
+The reason, he said, was that a member of Summers’ staff had stolen money from a customer, and a description was given of an employee that seemed to fit one currently there.
 Scott also stated he’d already spoken to Summers’ superior (not present) and had his full co-operation.

 What beggars the imagination is that the above was no isolated incident, in fact, there had been at least five previous strip-search phone hoaxes, beginning in January 2003.2 Five times this bizarre scam had occurred, apparently without anyone wondering if a serial prankster was at work.
-Eventually, a certain David Richard Stewart was arrested and charged in connection with the Mount Washington incidents, but he was acquitted in October 2006.
+Eventually, a certain David Richard Stewart was arrested and charged in connection with the Mount Washington incidents, but he was later acquitted.

-A feature film was released in 2012, Compliance, documenting these goings on – with a few name changes by the producers.
-It makes for shocking viewing, the New York Times commenting that the incidents in the film raised troubling questions about human nature – how can people fail to notice when something is seriously wrong?
+A feature film was released in 2012, Compliance, based on these events.
+It makes for shocking viewing, the New York Times commenting that incidents in the film raised troubling questions about human nature – how can people fail to notice when something is seriously wrong?
 3 As I watched the film, I kept asking myself ‘why the hell can’t the Summers character just stop and think: maybe this guy on the phone isn’t all he seems!?’

-This is the way it is with many of us – we often don’t stop to question whether what we’re being told is true.
+But we often don’t stop to question whether what we’re being told is true.
 Even in a bizarre situation like the one above.
 Summers hadn’t even met the fake policeman – everything had been conducted by telephone.
-But one must obey the law, right?
-That’s what we’re told when we’re kids.
-Then again, what about asking questions, too?
+One must obey the law, right?
+That’s what we’re told.
+Then again, what about asking questions?
 Question what you hear on the TV news, in the tabloids (and broadsheet newspapers), particularly where the supposed ‘authority’ (like a government) has something to gain by fabricating or distorting the truth.
 (As with most political media stories).

-Scammers and fraudsters (who can certainly be found in the governments of just about any country) can only be successful if we let them.
+Scammers and fraudsters (who are certainly found in the governments of just about any country) can only be successful if we let them.
 (Admittedly, in politics, we may have to wait for an election to get rid of them.)
-Generally, though, con artists we encounter will vanish as swiftly as a vampire in sunlight if we ask the right questions.
+Generally, though, con artists will vanish as swiftly as a vampire in sunlight if we ask the right questions.
 There’s an old adage that says ‘if it sounds too good to be true, then it probably is’.
-This even applies to men wearing white lab coats, and others claiming to be policemen.
+This also applies to men wearing white lab coats, and others claiming to be policemen.

-Don’t be afraid to challenge others if you think an ‘authority’ might be wrong, and not just scammers and fraudsters.
-In our schools and universities, what if the teacher is actually wrong about certain things?
-The same goes for revered scientists, expert historians, His Holiness the Pope, and all manner of politicians and government figures.
+Don’t be afraid to challenge others if you think an ‘authority’ might be wrong; not just scammers and fraudsters.
+What if the authority – whether scientists, historians, or the Pope – is actually wrong about certain things?
 Maybe this was on Einstein’s mind when he said: ‘Unthinking respect for authority is the greatest enemy of truth.’
-And doesn’t this ‘unthinking respect for authority’ have more severe consequences, when war crimes are committed by ‘mere’ soldiers doing their duty for the government?
+And doesn’t this ‘unthinking respect for authority’ have even worse consequences, when war crimes are committed by ‘mere’ soldiers doing their ‘duty’ for the government?

 I end with the words of C.P.
 Snow who had it that: ‘When you think of the long and gloomy history of man you will find more hideous crimes have been committed in the name of obedience than have ever been committed in the name of rebellion.’